 At present, it is not possible to quantify with certainty the number of adult Sage-Grouse required for a self-sustaining Canadian population.
-The long-term population objectives in this Amended Recovery Strategy correspond to population objectives in the 2001 and 2008 Sage-Grouse Recovery Strategies3, which were based on annual population estimates in 1987 and 1989 in Alberta (see Appendix B) and in 1987 and 1988 in Saskatchewan (see '1987' and '1988^a' data in Appendix C).
+The long-term provincial population objectives in this Amended Recovery Strategy correspond to population objectives in the 2001 and 2008 Sage-Grouse Recovery Strategies3, originally based on average annual population counts of males between 1987 and 1989 in Alberta and in Saskatchewan (see Appendices B and C, respectively).